Nuclear state and level densities of actinides with the shell-model Monte Carlo

 In comparing the SMMC NSDs with experimental data, we used the back-shifted Bethe formula (BBF)~\cite{Dilg1973}

 where $a$ and $\Delta$ are parameters determined by a fit to low-lying state counting and neutron resonance average spacing data~\cite{Ozen2025} taken from RIPL-3~\cite{Capote2009}.
-Figure \ref{fig_NSD} compares the NSDs for the actinides calculated with the SMMC and in the finite-temperature Hartree-Fock-Boguliubov (HFB) approximation~\cite{Goodman1981} using the code HF-SHELL\footnote{HF-SHELL only supports calculations in even-even nuclei.}~\cite{Ryssens2021}.
+Figure \ref{fig_NSD} compares the NSDs for the actinides calculated with the SMMC (solid circles) and in the finite-temperature Hartree-Fock-Boguliubov (HFB) approximation~\cite{Goodman1981} (solid lines) using the code HF-SHELL\footnote{HF-SHELL only supports calculations in even-even nuclei.}~\cite{Ryssens2021}.
 While the SMMC shows good agreement with the experimental results, the HFB results are lower by about an order of magnitude.
-The enhancement of the SMMC NSD relative to the HFB density is attributed to rotational states which are missed by the HFB as these nuclei are strongly deformed ($0.24 < \beta_2 < 0.3$) and previous results have shown that the SMMC and HFB show better agreement with each other as the nuclear deformation decreases~\cite{Guttormsen2021}.
+The enhancement of the SMMC NSD relative to the HFB density is attributed to rotational states which are missed by the HFB as these nuclei are strongly deformed ($0.24 < \beta_2 < 0.3$).
+Previous results have shown that the SMMC and HFB show better agreement with each other as the nuclear deformation decreases~\cite{Guttormsen2021}.

-The contribution of these rotational states is quantified by the enhancement factor $K = \rho_{\textrm{SMMC}}/\rho_{\textrm{HFB}}$.
+The contribution of these rotational bands is quantified by the enhancement factor $K = \rho_{\textrm{SMMC}}/\rho_{\textrm{HFB}}$.
 The energy dependence of $K$, shown in Fig. \ref{fig_K} for the even-even uranium isotopes, displays some important features.
-For the energies of interest in this work, the enhancement factors are between 10 and 25, indicating a large number of rotational states missed in the HFB .
-The quick decrease in $K$ starting around $E_x \sim 15$ MeV is due to the transition from deformed to spherical shapes of the nuclei.
-At the highest excitation energies, when the nuclei are essentially spherical, $K \approx 1$ indicating agreement between the HFB and the SMMC as the rotational bands have disappeared.
+For the excitation energies of interest in this work, the enhancement factors are between 10 and 25, indicating a large number of rotational bands that are missed in the HFB (the latter takes into account only the intrinsic band head states).
+The rapid decrease in $K$ starting around $E_x \sim 15$ MeV is due to the transition from deformed to spherical shapes of the nuclei.
+At the highest excitation energies shown in Fig.~\ref{fig_K}, when the nuclei are essentially spherical, $K \approx 1$ indicating agreement between the HFB and the SMMC as the rotational bands have disappeared.
 The large enhancement at very low excitation energies is an unphysical artifact of the non-conservation of particle number in the HFB.